Causes Of Family Conflicts And How To Resolve Them

 Make sure to click the box beside 'Subscribe to the CWC Email Community' to receive our monthly newsletter and a few emails a month to keep you informed about our community, updates on the website, and to send you cool free stuff!

-The first is a 7-day devotional journal that goes deeper into dealing with family drama.
+The first is a 7-day devotional journal that goes deeper into dealing with family conflict.
 It includes Bible verses, reflections, prayers, and guided questions.

-The second is a checklist that contains tips and strategies on how to love your family without getting pulled into the drama.
+The second is a checklist that contains tips and strategies on how to love your family without getting pulled into the conflict.

 You can read the PDF downloads on whatever electronic device you use and write out the journal answers in your own journal or a notebook.